Shibani Kashyap: Biography

 In 2012 she sang the title song for Pakistani serial Mohabbat Jai Bhar Mein in the Urdu language, which was a major hit in Pakistan.

 Kashyap, along with 29 other independent and mainstream artists, was picked to be a part of Hungama Digital Media's new independent music venture ArtistAloud.com.
 According to Kashyap, "It is a great site as it gives artists their individual space and a platform.
 It is a great revenue opportunity as well, because there is no way people would be able to pirate these songs, as they are not available in the market.
 This way we can fight piracy and get our rightful revenues."

 On 1 August 2012, she traveled from Mumbai to Jantar Mantar, Delhi, to participate in India's fight against corruption.
 She presented the song "Anna Hazare Deep Hamare" in front of thousands of citizens of India who were there supporting the movement against corruption.

 On 6 July 2014, she enrolled as a member of Bharatiya Janata Party, an Indian political which formed a government in May 2014.
 She also announced this association on Twitter.
 She has also released an album, My Free Spirit, where the remix song was produced by Nakul Shourie and was launched by Sonu Nigam.

-Ranviir The Marshal (2015) features a special number sung by Kashyap; she has also acted in the film.
+The movie Ranviir The Marshal (2015) features a special number sung by Kashyap; where she also made her lead acting debut in the film.
 In 2018, she sang the gangster-themed song "Bachke tu chalna re", a duet with singer and composer Varun Ahuja for the film Mere Paas Baap Hai.